 3. Acquire the data

-You can acquire alternative data directly through data mining techniques.
+You can acquire alternative data for investors directly through data mining techniques.
 These days, platforms like Chain of Demand process millions of data points and provide lists of data sets that help investors and managers acquire the necessary sources to inform their decisions.
 While alt data is acquired through web-scraping, it’s often recommended to leave this to the experts, as this can save you tons of energy, time, and resources.

 4. Analyze the data